apache/druid/docs/do-not-merge.md

 ### Stabilized initialization of `HttpServerInventoryView`

 The initialization of `HttpServerInventoryView` maintained by Brokers and Coordinator is now resilient to Historicals and Peons crashing.
-The crashed servers are simply marked as stopped and not waited upon during the initialization.
+The crashed servers are marked as stopped and not waited upon during the initialization.

-New metrics have been added to further monitor the sync status of `HttpServerInventoryView` with different servers.
+New metrics are available to monitor the sync status of `HttpServerInventoryView` with different servers.

 [14517](https://github.com/apache/druid/pull/14517)

 ### Improved error messages

 Introduced a new unified exception, `DruidException`, for surfacing errors.
 It is partially compatible with the old way of reporting error messages.
 Response codes remain the same, all fields that previously existed on the response will continue to exist and be populated, including `errorMessage`.
 Some error messages have changed to be more consumable by humans and some cases have the message restructured.
 There should be no impact to the response codes.